Shader: History

-This use of the term "shader" was introduced to the public by Pixar with version 3.0 of their RenderMan Interface Specification, originally published in May 1988.
+The first known use of the term "shader" was introduced to the public by Pixar with version 3.0 of their RenderMan Interface Specification, originally published in May 1988.

 As graphics processing units evolved, major graphics software libraries such as OpenGL and Direct3D began to support shaders.
 The first shader-capable GPUs only supported pixel shading, but vertex shaders were quickly introduced once developers realized the power of shaders.
 The first video card with a programmable pixel shader was the Nvidia GeForce 3 (NV20), released in 2001.
 Geometry shaders were introduced with Direct3D 10 and OpenGL 3.2.
 Eventually, graphics hardware evolved toward a unified shader model.